-Implement Legal is the law firm I founded to help artists, writers, filmmakers, and other creatives.
 Our lawyers have helped hundreds of clients build businesses, protect their creations, and plan their legacies.
-We bring our spirit of creative cooperation, together with our education and experience in art, business, and law, to everything we do.
+We bring together education and experience in art, business, and law with something harder to quantify: the ability to see patterns, anticipate needs, and find solutions that feel right, not just legally sound.
 The firm represents individual artists, arts organizations, collectors, and corporations.
-Our knowledge of both sides of any transaction helps us to see the full picture and think several steps ahead.
+Our understanding of multiple perspectives—creator and institution, seller and buyer, individual and entity—helps us think several steps ahead.

 Lawyer